okeeffed/dennisokeeffe-blog/content/blog/2020-07-05-learning-a-new-language-tips.md

 ## Learn the baseline and practice, practice, practice

-When I refer to “the baseline”, I am talking about some of the core ideas that are common to every language:
+When I refer to "the baseline", I am talking about some of the core ideas that are common to every language:

 1. Declaring variables and constants
 2. Data Types